SA1B1B/RunTheSlope/README.md

 - 🔭 I’m currently working on ATM system & chess.
 - 👯 looking to collaborate & help on my projects(check out my pulls).
-- 👨‍💻 All of my projects are available at https://github.com/RunTheSlope

 - 📫 How to reach me **salbibar@gmail.com**